asearfos/chipper/docs/chipper_manual.md

 **Syllable Similarity Widget**

 The purpose of the widget is to help you determine a common threshold for syllable similarity for all of your data.
+When syllables are compared with one another in Chipper, syllables that are more similar to each other than this threshold value will be considered repetitions of the same syllable.

-We recommend you perform this step for a set of songs from the same species.
+We recommend you perform
+this step for a set of songs from the same species.
 Specifically, you can use a subset of your data (\~20 songs) to determine the threshold.
 You will adjust the threshold for each song until satisfied with the results.
 A summary of the thresholds used for the sample songs will be given at the end.
 Then, you will be given the chance to adjust the final threshold to be used in song analysis.
+You can return to this widget as many times as you wish to visualize the segmentation and chosen threshold for any songs of interest.

-The colors are to help you distinguish the syntax of the song which is also written numerically above the spectrogram.
+The colors are to help you distinguish the syntax of the song, which is also written numerically above the spectrogram.
 Two syllables are considered to be identical if they overlap with an accuracy greater than or equal to the syllable similarity threshold.
 The syntax is found sequentially, meaning if the second syllable is found to be the same as the first, and the third syllable is found to be the same as the second but not the first, the third will still be the same as both the first and second syllables.
-To help, the average, minimum and maximum percent similarity between like syllables is also provided.
-Note: the minimum can be less than the threshold because syntax is found sequentially.
+To help, the average, minimum, and maximum percent similarity between like syllables is also provided.
+Note: the minimum can potentially be less than the threshold because syntax is found sequentially.

-Any signal between syllables will be grey and will not be considered in the analysis.
+In the spectrograms shown in this widget, any signal between syllables will be grey and will not be considered in the analysis.
 Similarly, any noise (determined using the Noise Threshold from the previous step) will be white and will not be considered in the analysis.

-You can return to this widget as many times as you wish to visualize the segmentation and chosen threshold for any songs of interest.

 Below is the example song with the *default* syllable similarity threshold.
 In this case, the syntax is close to what we would consider correct for this